 - have not received a WCO fellowship or travel bursary in the past five years

-- not be a member of the WCO Governing Board
+- not be a member of the WCO Board of Directors

 - not submit more than one application.